annessca/introduction-to-class-inheritance-in-ruby/README.md

 ```

 ### Method Overriding
 [Method overriding](https://www.codesdope.com/ruby-more-with-oops/) is a feature in object-oriented programming that allows a subclass to bypass the implementation of a method in its superclass (also known as parent class).
 To achieve this, the subclass defines a method with the same name as the target method in the superclass, but yields a different or specialized outcome.
-Whenever an object of the subclass makes a call to that method, the superclass' implementation of the method will be replaced by that of the subclass.
+Whenever an object of the subclass makes a call to that method, the superclass' implementation of the method will be replaced with that of the subclass.

 ```ruby
 class Teacher